ilGhera/wc-importer-for-danea/readme.txt

 </ul>

 == Screenshots ==

 1. Choose the user role and import your Danea EasyFatt suppliers list
+2. Products import options (Premium)
+3. Orders import options (Premium)

 == Changelog ==

+= 1.0.0 =
+Release Date: 24 January, 2018

+* Enhancement: Update users imported if already present.
+* Enhancement: (Premium) Danea tax classes imported during synchronization.
+* Enhancement: (Premium) Choose which Danea menu list use for the Woocommerce regular price, and a second one for the sell price.
+* Enhancement: (Premium) Import product weight and dimension from Danea, gross or net.
+* Enhancement: (Premium) Use part of the Danea product description for the short description in Woocommerce.
+* Enhancement: (Premium) Exclude product description in update synchronizations.
+* Enhancement: (Premium) New products imported can now be published directly.
+* Enhancement: (Premium) New plugin update checker.
+* Bug fix: PHP Notices

 = 0.9.4 =
 Release Date: 11 April, 2016